Wakadaisho/alx-backend-javascript/README.md

 ## Projects
 ### 0x00.
 ES6 Basics
-Introduction to the basics of mordern (ES6) JavaScript
+Introduction to the basics of modern (ES6) JavaScript
+### 0x01.
+ES6 Promises
+Learn how to use Promises and asynchronous tasks in ES6 JS